 Per your Enrollment Agreement, students are responsible for making monthly tuition payments toward their tuition account.
-Payment is accepted in the form of personal check, cash, money orders, or credit card.
+Payment is accepted in the form of check, cash, money orders, or credit card.
 Payments made after the tuition due date, will be charged a \$25.00 late fee.

-EXTRA INSTRUCTION FEES: If a student reaches the expected graduation date stated on his/her contract and needs additional time to complete hours and/or operations, overtime tuition charge will be assessed for the remaining number of hours to complete times the hourly rate per program.
-An addendum to the enrollment contract will reflect the hours to complete and rate per hour as follows: Cosmetology \$5.00, Barbering \$5.00, Esthetician 9.16, Manicuring \$6.50, Barber Crossover \$9.00.
+EXTRA INSTRUCTION FEES: If a student reaches the expected graduation date stated on his/her contract and needs additional time to complete hours and/or operations, overtime tuition charge will be assessed for the remaining number of hours to complete.
+An addendum to the enrollment contract will reflect the hours to complete and rate per hour as follows: Cosmetology \$7.00, Barber Crossover \$10.00 Manicuring \$9.00Esthetician 10.00, (Transfer/Re-Enroll \$8.00 Cosmetology and Barbering.
+Esthetician \$11.00)